-Planned Parenthood is a leading provider of high-quality, affordable health care for women, men, and young people, and the nation's largest provider of sex education.
-Planned Parenthood health centers provided millions of people in the U.S. with contraception, testing and treatment for sexually transmitted infections (STIs), lifesaving cancer screenings, and safe, legal abortion.
+Planned Parenthood is the nation's leading provider and advocate of high-quality, affordable sexual and reproductive health care for all people, as well as the nation's largest provider of sex education.
+Planned Parenthood health centers provide millions of people in the U.S. with birth control, sexually transmitted infection (STI) testing and treatment, lifesaving cancer screenings, and safe, legal abortion.
 At least one in five women has relied on a Planned Parenthood health center for care in her lifetime.

-- In 2018, Planned Parenthood health centers saw 2.4 million patients.
-Its centers provided nearly 5 million tests and treatments for sexually transmitted infections; more than 265,000 breast exams; more than 255,000 Pap tests; and birth control to nearly 2 million people. - Planned Parenthood leads the country with the most up-to-date medical standards and guidelines for reproductive health care and uses clinical research to advance health care delivery to reach people in need of care. - Fifty-seven percent (57%) of Planned Parenthood health centers are located in rural or medically underserved areas.
-Planned Parenthood health centers provide primary and preventive health care to many who otherwise would have nowhere to turn for family planning services. - More than one-third (39%) of Planned Parenthood patients are people of color, with more than 541,000 patients who identify as Latino and nearly 395,000 patients who identify as Black. - Of Planned Parenthood patients who report their income, nearly 75 percent live with incomes at or below 150 percent of the federal poverty level (FPL), and almost 60 percent of Planned Parenthood patients access care through the Medicaid program and/or the Title X family planning program.
+- In 2021, Planned Parenthood health centers served 2.1 million patients providing more than 4.4 million tests and treatments for sexually transmitted infections; more than 190,000 breast exams; more than 228,000 Pap tests; and nearly 2.3 million birth control services. - Planned Parenthood leads the country with the most advanced medical standards and guidelines for reproductive health care and uses clinical research to advance health care delivery to reach people who need care. - Seventy-six percent (76%) of Planned Parenthood health centers are located in rural or medically underserved areas.
+Planned Parenthood health centers provide primary and preventive health care to many who otherwise would have nowhere to turn for sexual and reproductive health care. - Nearly half of Planned Parenthood patients are people of color, with more than 581,000 patients who identify as Latino and more than 360,000 patients who identify as Black. - Of Planned Parenthood patients who report their income, more than 70% live with incomes at or below 150% of the federal poverty level (FPL), and almost half of patient visits (48%) access care through the Medicaid program and/or the Title X family planning program.

-For many people, Planned Parenthood is their only source of care - making our health centers an irreplaceable component of this country's health care system.
-And as experts in reproductive health care, Planned Parenthood health centers often provide family planning services that other safety-net providers simply do not offer.
+For many people, Planned Parenthood is their only source of care - making our health centers an irreplaceable piece of the country's health care system.
+And as experts in sexual and reproductive health care, Planned Parenthood health centers often provide services that other safety-net providers simply do not offer.

 • For many people, Planned Parenthood health centers have been their main source of primary and reproductive health care.
-Research has shown that four in ten (41%) patients rely on a family planning clinic as their only recent source for health care services.
+Research has shown that four in ten (41%) patients rely on a family planning clinic as their only recent source for health care services.1